webplatform/docs/guides/styling_forms_guide/index.md

 # Safari and Firefox tested and stylesheet values changed to reflect compromises (where possible)
 # Internet Explorer 6 and 7 tested and supplied with property/value adjustments in a conditional stylesheet

-The process described immediately above starts with the broadest rules, and narrows in specificity until specific quirks of individual browsers are addressed… much like the source order of the stylesheet itself.
-However, the results don’t correlate perfectly.
+The process described above starts with the broadest rules, and narrows in specificity until specific quirks of individual browsers are addressed... much like the source order of the stylesheet itself.
+However, the results don't correlate perfectly.
 This happens because multiple rendering engines and the peculiarities of things like <code>float</code> context bring about unforeseen consequences when stirred into the proverbial mix, so the actual process requires more than a little doubling back, tweaking, and reconsideration.

 == Table: fraction to decimal conversions ==

-In the following table, digits contained within brackets with an asterisk after them are infinitely repeated; for example 0.2(6*) is equivalent to 0.266666666666666… (6 repeats forever).
+In the following table, digits contained within parentheses with an asterisk after them are infinitely repeated; for example 0.2(6*) is equivalent to 0.266666666666666...
+(6 repeats forever).

 Values closest to zero are on the left side of the table, and progress toward one as the table is read from left to right.